osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 It can take a while to compute the subdivision.
 So if you run osm2pgsql often, compute the subdivision once and store the result in an extra table and just load that from osm2pgsql.

+### The Id Cache

+*Version >= 2.3.0*{:.version}

+It is sometimes useful to know whether a way contains nodes of a certain type, i.e. with certain tags.
+Examples are gates on highways or a ford in a river.
+If we know that a gate is on a specific node in a highway, we can render the gate as a line perpendicular to the highway and with the correct length based on the highway type.
+The Id cache helps in those cases by storing tagged nodes and making them available efficiently to the `process_way()` function.

+When defining a node table in Lua with `define_table` the `ids` section can contain a field `cache = true`.
+If this is set the ids of all nodes written to that table are stored in memory.
+Later, when processing ways, that cache can be queried with `tablename:in_id_cache()`.
+Usually this would be used to query all the member nodes of a way: `...:in_id_cache(object.nodes)`.
+The `in_id_cache()` function returns the indexes into the `object.nodes` array where the id matches.
+From there it is possible to get the id of the matching node (with `object.nodes[idx]`) or the location of that node (with `object:as_point(idx)`.
+This information can be stored in a way table which will be correctly updated in append mode.
+(In append mode the in-memory id cache is populated with all the ids of the table for which the cache was defined.)

+The Id cache only works for node tables and querying only works in the `process_way()` function.